Pic by EricWillhite

 The primary goal the environmentalists have in wanting to declare parts of this area as Wilderness, is to have solitude.
 This whole area has lots of solitude.
 If you were off the beaten path with a breakdown, it might be quite awhile before someone came your way.

 Personal note: I had no cellular coverage at all, even in Milford.
-I use AT&T. Verizon may be the best choice but I know AT&T is of no help.
+I was using AT&T at that time.
+Verizon may be the best choice but I know AT&T is of no help.
 Don't expect to have cellular coverage in most areas of the western Utah desert.
 We did have cell coverage near the rise above the HQ building and also up near where we parked but we also use a range extender device called a Wilson Sleek (available on Amazon) so that may make a difference.
 Without the extender, I didn't have any bars at those points so again I would warn, don't depend on having cell coverage under normal circumstances.
 I use Verizon now and my friend on our 2nd visit uses Cellular One.
 AT&T?
 Doubtful.
 A ham radio might be a good option if you have a ham license.